 For each technology or technological element, the following information shall be listed:

-index of technology readiness and maturity as defined in proposed table in definition 3.2.12 “technology readiness level”;
+index of technology readiness and maturity as defined in Table 4-2 of ECSS-E-AS-11;

-proof of company's maturity concerning the knowledge and mastership of the technology, including a description of the necessary technology acquisition activities;
+proof of company's maturity concerning the knowledge and expertise of the technology, including a description of the necessary technology acquisition activities;

 identification of potential risks, e.g. technology availability, programmatic and financial aspects.